 Fungi name trail

-FSC Fungi name trail is a guide to the more easily recognised mushrooms and toadstools found in gardens, grassy places and woodlands.
+This Fungi Guide includes an illustrated fungi chart and accompanying text guide to the more easily recognised mushrooms and toadstools found in gardens, grassy places and woodlands.
 Use the simple flowchart based on shape and colour to move quickly to the illustrations for each fungus.

 Please note that this is not a guide to the identification of edible fungi.